yuri-schmaltz/photo-gimp/README.md

 :bulb: Tips:
 - If you want to backup your current GIMP settings before installing PhotoGIMP, copy the entire GIMP folder from `~/Library/Application Support/GIMP` to a safe location before proceeding with the installation.

+## 🧭 Versioning and manifest

+- Releases follow SemVer tags in the form `vX.Y.Z`; PhotoGIMP is currently aimed at GIMP 3.0.x.
+- Supported targets and the feature list live in the manifest at [photogimp.manifest](photogimp.manifest).
+- Changes per version are tracked in [CHANGELOG.md](CHANGELOG.md).

 ## ⚠ Troubleshooting

 ### PhotoGIMP is not loading / GIMP looks the same